bartificer/programming-by-stealth/docs/pbs48.md

 As stated previously, the value of the `this` placeholder is determined at the moment a function is invoked (executed), and it’s the way the function is invoked that determines the value.
 There are four ways in which a function can be invoked, three of which we’ve seen before, and one of which I’ll be introducing you to for the first time in a moment:

 1.  **Direct Invocation (AKA Simple Call)**, e.g. `myFunction()` — the value of `this` will be determined by the JavaScript engine.
 In the web browser the global variable `window` is used.
-Also, note that if strict mode is enabled (we haven’t covered strict mode yet) the value will be different, probably `undefined`.
+Also, note that, if strict mode is enabled (we haven’t covered strict mode yet), the value will be different, probably `undefined`.
 To avoid weird bugs it’s best not to use `this` when writing functions designed to be directly invoked.
 2.  **Indirect Invocation** (with the `.` operator), e.g. `myObject.myFunction()`, or `MyClass.myFunction()` — `this` will be a reference to the object to the left of the `.` operator.
-For instance functions that will be a reference to an instance of a class, and for static functions that will be a reference to the class/prototype the function belongs to (remember, in JavaScript just about everything is an object, including functions and classes/prototypes).
+For instance functions, that will be a reference to an instance of a class.
+For static functions, that will be a reference to the class/prototype the function belongs to (remember, in JavaScript just about everything is an object, including functions and classes/prototypes).
 3.  **Constructor Invocation** (with the `new` keyword), e.g. `new MyClass()` — the value of `this` within a constructor is a reference to the object (instance) being constructed.
 4.  **Programmatic Invocation** (with `.apply()` or `.call()`) — the value for `this` is directly specified while invoking the function.
-Don’t worry if this doesn’t look familiar to you, there’s a very good reason for that — we haven’t covered these functions yet in this series!
+Don’t worry if this doesn’t look familiar to you.
+There’s a very good reason for that — we haven’t covered these functions yet in this series!

 ### Programmatic Function Invocation with `.call()` and `.apply()`

 All functions in JavaScript are objects, and more specifically, all function are instances of the class/prototype `Function`.
 The `Function` class/prototype provides two functions which can be used to execute a function with specific values for that function’s `this` placeholder and `arguments` object.
 These two functions are `.apply()` and `.call()`.

-The `.apply()` and `.call()` functions are extremely similar — both take the value to use for the function being invoked’s `this` placeholder as the first argument, and then the values to for the function’s `arguments` object.
+The `.apply()` and `.call()` functions are extremely similar — both take the value to use for the function being invoked’s `this` placeholder as the first argument, and then the values to use for the function’s `arguments` object.
 The difference is in how the argument values are specified.

 The `.apply()` function expects the values for the arguments object to be passed as an array, while the `.call()` function expects the values for the arguments object to be passed as zero or more separate values (variadic).
 Assuming a function named `myFunction` exists, the following two lines of code have the identical effect: